Phalcode/gamevault-docs/docs/server-docs/configuration.md

 GameVault reads the file at runtime, keeping secrets out of logs and configs.

-### 3. YAML Configuration Files — For Complex Setups
+### 3. YAML Configuration Files: For Complex Setups

 Create `config.yaml` or `config.yml` in your config volume (`VOLUMES_CONFIG`) for organized, readable configuration: